FAQ - Frequently Asked Questions

 Is the Hell of Hunterdon a Race?

 The Hell of Hunterdon is a challenging RIDE.
 The roads are open to traffic and there are no prizes for finishing order.
-The event is a hybrid between a brevet (where riders must be self sufficient) and a cyclosportive (a challenging supported ride).
 Participants should obey all traffic rules and are responsible for their own safety.

 Will we be riding as a group?